Articles from Data

 WHERE all_objs.ct>20

-If you plot this using TOPCAT's HEALPix thingy and ask it to use Galactic coordinates, you'll end up with something like Figure 1.
+If you plot this using TOPCAT's HEALPix thingy and ask it to use Galactic coordinates, you will end up with something like Figure 1.

-There clearly is some structure, but given that the variables ratio reaches up to 0.2, this is still reflecting instrumental or pipeline effects and thus earthly rather than Astrophysics.
-And that's going beyond what I'd like to talk about on a VO blog, although I'l take any bet that you will see significant structure in the spatial distribution of the variability ratio at about any magnitude cutoff, since there are a lot of different population mixtures in the survey's footprint.
+There clearly is some structure, but given that the variables ratio reaches up to 0.2, this must be reflecting instrumental or pipeline effects and thus earthly rather than astrophysical causes.
+And that's going beyond what I wouldd like to talk about on a VO blog, although I'll take any bet that you will see significant structure in the spatial distribution of the variability ratio at about any magnitude cutoff, since there are a lot of different population mixtures in the survey's footprint.

-Be that as it may, let's have a quick look at the time series.
-As with the short spectra from Byurakan use case, we've stored the actual time series as arrays in the database (the mjd and mags columns in bgds.ssa_time_series.
+Before winding down, let's have a quick look at the time series.
+As with the short spectra from Byurakan use case, we have stored the actual time series as arrays in the database (the mjd and mags columns in bgds.ssa_time_series).
 Unfortunately, since they are a lot less array-like than homogeneous spectra, it's also a lot harder to do interesting things with them without downloading them (I'm grateful for ideas for ADQL functions that will let you do in-DB analysis for such things).
 Still, you can at least easily download them in bulk and then process them in, say, python to your heart's content.
 The Byurakan use case should give you a head start there.

-For a quick demo, I couldn't resist checking out objects that Simbad classifies as possible long-period variables (you see, as I write this, the public bohei over Betelgeuse's brief waning is just dying down), and so I queried Simbad for:
+For a quick demo, I couldn't resist checking out objects that Simbad classifies as possible long-period variables (you see, as I write this, the public excitement over Betelgeuse's brief waning is just dying down), and so I queried Simbad for:

 SELECT ra, dec, main_id